redacademy/vue-ethereum-ipfs/README.md

 # vue-ethereum-ipfs
-Web 3.0 Application Starter: Vue front-end, Ethereum / IPFS Backend
+Distributed Application Starter: Vue front-end, Ethereum / IPFS Backend

 Ethereum is a distributed virtual machine that pays eth in return for miners running your smart contracts.
 IPFS is a kind of distributed content distribution network.
 Vue